The Vermont Cancer Support Network

 - Developed and instituted pilot study for Kindred Connections, a peer-to-peer support program in Washington and Orleans counties in 2007

-- Refined Kindred Connections program and introduced in 2 new areas in 2008
+- Refined Kindred Connections program and introduced in two new areas in 2008

-- Developed and participated in the Cancer Survivor Community Study, a National Cancer Institute funded research project with the University of Vermont.
-This first of its kind study created a Vermont cancer survivor registry and a survey of unmet needs for cancer survivors.
-2008-2011.
+- Developed and participated in the Cancer Survivor Community Study, a National Cancer Institute funded research project with the University of Vermont, 2008-2011.
+This first-of-its-kind study created a Vermont cancer survivor registry and a survey of unmet needs for cancer survivors.

 - Kindred Connections provides peer to peer support and is available across the state of Vermont.